thacherT1D/webdevstuff/Projects/Q1_Project.desc.md

 - How does your project solve this problem?
 - What web APIs did it use?
 - What technologies did it use?
-- What was the most valuable piece of Customer feedback you received?
 - What was the biggest challenge you had to overcome?

 ## Complete a write-up of the project

 At the top of this file, please write a few paragraphs that answer the above questions.

-## Submit your project for assessment

-Find the corresponding exercise in the learning management system and submit a link to your project's GitHub repository.
-Make sure you include a link to your deployed application at the top of the this page.

 ## Update your online portfolio

-- Create a portfolio on the [Galvanize student portal](http://students.galvanize.com).
+- Create a portfolio on the [Galvanize student portal](http://talent.galvanize.com).
 - Add a link to your project's production environment.